AGiXT/hub/README.md

 ## Getting Started

 - If you don't already have AGiXT, [follow this link for instructions to set it up.](https://github.com/Josh-XT/AGiXT#quick-start-guide)
-- Modify your `.env.example` file for AGiXT to change the `AGIXT_HUB` variable, this should be `AGiXT/hub` if you want to use the Open Source AGiXT hub (this).
+- Modify your `.env` file for AGiXT to change the `AGIXT_HUB` variable, this should be `AGiXT/hub` if you want to use the Open Source AGiXT hub (this).
 If you want to use your own fork of AGiXT hub, change this to your username and the name of your fork.

 ## Hubs